rollbar/rollbar-vercel/README.md

 - Verify your `NEXT_PUBLIC_ROLLBAR_CLIENT_TOKEN` is correct
 - Check browser console for errors
 - Ensure the token has `post_client_item` scope
-- Check network tab for failed requests to Rollbar API
+- Check network tab for failed requests to Rollbar API.  /items should have a 200 status

 ### Build Errors